Skip to main content

 Hinkley, CA Pacific Gas and Electric Company compressor station

 A Pacific Gas and Electric Company (PG&E) compressor station in Hinkley, California.
-Although hexavalent chromium occurs naturally in groundwater in the Mojave Desert, concentrations increased in Hinkley Valley beginning in 1952 when the PG&E discharged it into unlined ponds.
-From there, hexavalent chromium entered the aquifer.
+Although hexavalent chromium occurs naturally in the groundwater of the Mojave Desert, concentrations increased in Hinkley Valley beginning in 1952.

 A Pacific Gas and Electric Company (PG&E) compressor station in Hinkley, California.
-Although hexavalent chromium occurs naturally in groundwater in the Mojave Desert, concentrations increased in Hinkley Valley beginning in 1952 when the PG&E discharged it into unlined ponds.
-From there, hexavalent chromium entered the aquifer.
+Although hexavalent chromium occurs naturally in the groundwater of the Mojave Desert, concentrations increased in Hinkley Valley beginning in 1952.

 Photo of recipient of the Pecora Individual Award: Jack A. Kaye, PhD.